Diversity, Equity and Inclusion

-We recognize that racism and xenophobia have been historically inherent in musical theatre and opera.
-As faculty, staff and students working together, we seek to identify and eradicate those areas of our curriculum, teaching, performance and practice by centering our work on diversity, equity, inclusion and anti-racism.
+As faculty, staff and students working together, we seek to identify and eradicate racism and xenophobia in our curriculum, teaching, performance and practice by centering our work on diversity, equity, inclusion and anti-racism.

-Through meaningful feedback and conversation among faculty, staff, students and alumni, we have identified the following commitments that we will take on immediately as an area.
-Everything is a work in progress, and this list will be added to and revised as we continue to have conversations, evolve, remain transparent, hold ourselves accountable and incorporate this work into all we do.
+Through meaningful feedback and conversation among faculty, staff, students and alumni, we have identified the following commitments we will be involved with as an area.
+Everything is a work in progress, and this list will be added to and revised as we continue to have conversations, evolve, remain transparent, and incorporate this work into all we do.

 Culture and structure

-- Identify music theatre and opera faculty, staff and students that will be actively involved in school-wide efforts, including serving on the Committee for Diversity, Equity and Inclusion and the School of Music, Dance and Theatre I.D.E.A. committee for students.
+Identify music theatre and opera faculty, staff and students that will be actively involved in school-wide efforts, including serving on the Faculty and Staff Committee for Diversity, Equity and Inclusion and the School of Music, Dance and Theatre I.D.E.A. committee for students.

-- Create an on-going system through which individuals may anonymously and safely report concerns and microaggressions that can be addressed within our area.
-The system will ensure transparency and accountability and be widely advertised and available on all internal communications to ensure accessibility for all students, faculty and staff to report.
+Create an on-going system through which individuals may report concerns that can be addressed within our area.
+The system will ensure transparency and accountability and be available on all internal communications to ensure accessibility for all students, faculty and staff to report.
 This and additional resources for reporting will also be provided, as well as links to the ASU Title IX policy and protection against retaliation.

-- Continue to support and also expand the Student Leadership Team to ensure student opportunities and input in auditions, season selection, student-led productions and other area efforts and initiatives, and figure out how students may be compensated for their work and involvement in change.
+Continue to support and also expand the Student Leadership Team to ensure student opportunities and input in season selection, student-led productions and other area efforts and initiatives.

 Teaching and Learning

-- Continually re-evaluate all we do in order to prioritize resources of time, talent and money toward efforts that focus on diversity, equity and inclusion and provide transparency in where resources are being spent.
+Continually re-evaluate all we do in order to prioritize resources of time, talent and money toward efforts that focus on diversity, equity and inclusion.

-- Provide training for students, faculty and staff in Intimacy staging, and engage Intimacy coordinators for productions where appropriate
+Provide training opportunities for students, faculty and staff in Intimacy staging, and engage Intimacy coordinators for productions where appropriate.

 Auditions and Casting

-- Ensure diversity among our creative teams and that there are people of color meaningfully and regularly involved in the casting of all productions and, if necessary, engage diversity consultants in casting of productions.
+Ensure diversity among our creative teams for all productions and, if necessary, engage diversity consultants in casting of productions where necessary.

-- Establish and maintain equitable protocol for recorded auditions, as well as financial assistance for students unable to audition due to financial hardship.
+Establish and maintain an equitable protocol for recorded auditions, as well as financial assistance for students unable to audition due to financial hardship.

 Programming, Productions and Seasons

-- Ensure that at least 50% of our complete seasonal offerings include works that involve composers, lyricists/librettists and writers from under-represented groups including women and people of color, as well as LGBTQ+ authorship where representation is concerned.
+Ensure that our complete seasonal offerings include works that involve composers, lyricists/librettists and writers from under-represented groups including women and people of color, as well as LGBTQ+ authorship where representation is concerned.

 Support an annual student-led Color Cabaret open to all students to help increase opportunities for composers, lyricists/librettists and performers of color.

-- Establish a cohort of artists of color locally and nationally who can be regularly and meaningfully involved in our season as directors, choreographers, music directors, designers and guest artists in an ongoing way.
+Establish a cohort of artists of color locally and nationally who can be regularly and meaningfully involved in our season in an ongoing way.

-- Work with our partners in music, dance and theatre and across the school to create and adopt a land acknowledgement that would be shared and visible for all public events and put forth in all our work and projects, particularly those centered on anti-racism and dismantling oppression.
+Work with our partners in music, dance and theatre and across the school to create and adopt a land acknowledgement that would be shared and visible for all public events and put forth in all our work and projects.

-- Hire additional faculty positions focused on diversity, equity and inclusion in our curriculum and training and increasing the presence of people of color among our faculty.
+Request additional faculty positions focused on increasing diversity, equity and inclusion in our curriculum and training.

-- Hold live auditions throughout the country and provide opportunities for video auditions in order to increase accessibility.
+Hold live auditions throughout the country or provide opportunities for video auditions in order to increase accessibility.

 In order to hold ourselves accountable and provide transparency, we agree to:

-- Equitably putting forth all our efforts and initiatives on our website, in social media, news media and other public-facing areas.
+Equitably put forth all our efforts and initiatives on our website and other public-facing resources.

-- Disclosing admissions data and demographics of our students and faculty.
+Disclose admissions data and demographics of our students and faculty as permitted.

 Transparency, feedback and reporting